Provides at a glance view of the processes involved in upgrading a Genesys Multicloud CX service.

 - Established Backup process

-- Select the Kubernetes upgrade strategy for the Genesys Engage service you are upgrading.
+- Select the Kubernetes upgrade strategy for the Genesys Multicloud CX service you are upgrading.
 Refer Upgrade strategies and select a strategy that best suits your production environment for the specific service.

 - Backup the data before starting the upgrade.
 If something goes wrong, you can always restore or rollback to the previous point before the upgrade.